baallan/distribution/Installation.md

 ## RHEL7

 Supported features: LDMS, Baler, SOS database, LDMS SOS storage plugin, Python library wrappers.

 Unsupported features: genders, Infinband, RDMA, Lustre, Slurm jobid collection.

+Relocations available (but not recommended) when not using yum are:
+/var, /etc, /usr. --relocate is supported and --prefix is not.

 Recommended rpms for workstations:
 * ovis